FAQs

 The Demand Flexibility Service (DFS) is an Ofgem (energy regulator) approved programme that gives financial rewards to home and businesses for reducing their electricity usage in peak demand periods.

-The National Grid Electricity System Operator (ESO) is constantly needing to balance electricity generation and supply, with electricity demand.
+The National Energy System Operator (NESO) is constantly needing to balance electricity generation and supply, with electricity demand.
 Peak demand periods are usually between 4pm-7pm, which is when people are home and cooking dinner, watching tv and using other appliances.
 Demand can be higher than the electricity available in these times, such as when there is a big event being televised or due to weather conditions.
 It’s typically run over the winter months as this is when electricity can be in shorter supply, either due to there being an unexpected drop in wind which reduces renewable energy generation; or, there is a sudden reduction in gas supplies, due to people turning up their heating - whilst DFS relates to electricity only, gas is used to generate electricity from sources other than renewable energy ones.

-Who are the National Grid ESO?
+Who are the National Energy System Operator?

 accordion icon